Mum was my biggest misophonia trigger growing up.

 But when you’re growing up it can sometimes feel like there’s no escape from triggers at home.
 This is no-one’s fault, often it’s simply down to logistics and space.

 At home you can be surrounded by people who love you but – unless you’re lucky enough to live in a very large house – you are likely to be in a fairly confined space.
-It may to be possible to find a room where there’s absolute quiet or an outdoor area to escape to.
+It may not be possible to find a room where there’s absolute quiet or an outdoor area to escape to.

 And then there are mealtimes.